-- Do not wear gold plated jewelry to the beach pool.
+- Do not wear gold plated jewelry to the beach or pool.
 Really, you shouldn’t wear any type of jewelry to the beach or the pool because the saltwater and the chemicals in the freshwater will react with your chains and turn that beautiful shiny gold into a chipped-away, lackluster piece.

 - Always clean your gold plated pinky ring pieces carefully.

 - To keep your pieces in top-notch shape, you should clean each one once a week using soap and warm water.